ChocolateChipKookie/AoC/README.md

 # AdventOfCode

 It is that time of year, it is getting cold outside, the first christmas trees are starting glitter, and many programmers around the world crack their knuckles solving the [Advent of Code](https://adventofcode.com/).
 This is the repository for my solutions.
-It is mostly solved in C++ / Julia / Python.
+It is mostly so<!SOLUTIONS>

-In the solution fi<!SOLUTIONS>
 <!-- Do not remove this lines, and write nothing after the <!SOLUTIONS> tag -->
 <!--       They are used as marker for the generate_readme() function       -->